chef/chef-web-docs/chef_master/source/api_automate.rst

 /compliance/version
 -------------------
-Get the version of Compliance API
+Get the version of Compliance API.

 The endpoint has the following methods: ``GET``.

 GET (version)
 +++++++++++++
-The ``GET`` method returns the version of the running Compliance API
+The ``GET`` method returns the version of the running Compliance API.

 **Request**